hmrc/tax-kalculator/README.md

 - `otherAmount` of type `Double` (This will return 0.0 if no other amount)
 - `taxableIncome` of type `Double`

+> If `userSuppliedTaxCode` is set to `true`, tapering will not apply in the calculation, and it will force the calculation to be in Scottish Tax Rate.

 > For tax breakdown this is the amount of tax per tax band which has two members, `percentage: Double` and `amount: Double`.

 > `otherAmount` is the sum of `pensionContribution`, `finalStudentLoanAmount` and `finalPostgraduateLoanAmount`.